ImageWare Systems, Inc. (IWSY) CEO Kristin Taylor on Q1 2020 Results - Earnings Call Transcript

 Thank you, operator, and welcome to those of you joining our call today.
 Our financial results are available in the recently published news release and Form 10-Q. For context on today’s call, I’ll provide a brief summary of those results.

 Revenue for the 3 months ended March 31, 2020, totaled $0.8 million, down from $0.9 million for 2019.
 The revenue for both years primarily reflected our legacy business.
 Gross profit for the 3 months ended March 31, 2020 and the comparable period of 2019, each totaled approximately $0.7 million.
 Gross margin increased to 85% in 2020 compared with 78% in 2019, due to our continued efforts to reduce costs.
 Loss from operations for the 3 months ended March 31, 2020, was negative $3.1 million compared with negative $3.6 million for the same quarter in 2019.
 We ended the first quarter with $53,000 in cash.
-While the effect of the coronavirus, are difficult to estimate and the situation remains dynamic, we have experienced preliminary negative impact primarily through increased sales cycles.
+While the effects of the coronavirus are difficult to estimate and the situation remains dynamic, we have experienced preliminary negative impact primarily through increased sales cycles.
 We, however, view this as a relatively short-term disruption that does not impact our long-term strategy and initiatives.

 As previously reported, on May 4, 2020, we entered into a PPP Loan agreement for approximately $1.571 million of government stimulus funds issued under the CARES Act administered by the SBA.
-We intend to use proceeds from the PPP Loan, primarily for payroll costs, rent and utilities.
+We intend to use proceeds from the PPP Loan, primarily for payroll costs, rent, and utilities.
 The PPP loan has a 1% interest rate per annum, which matures on May 4, 2022.
 We continue to evaluate the use of qualifying expenses under which the loan may be forgivable in part or in full.

-As noted last quarter, our balance sheet was enhanced, and our financial outlook was materially strengthened by several recent capital infusions.
+As noted last quarter, our balance sheet was enhanced and our financial outlook was materially strengthened by several recent capital infusions.
 We continue to have the right, not the obligation to call in a $10.3 million commitment from Lincoln Park Capital.
 That commitment does not restrict our ability to receive capital from alternative sources.
 We continue ongoing discussions with a number of potential sources for significant long-term capital now that our balance sheet and financial outlook have materially improved, and we’ll share more information as developments evolve.

 This concludes my financial summary.
 I will now turn the call over to Chris for the progress update of our business strategy.
 Kris?